ClemensAtElektor/LTspice/README.md

 # LTspice
-Useful things that are lost easily
+Useful things related to LTspice experiments that are lost easily, like libraries and circuits.